Brian Garfield

-Brian Francis Wynne Garfield (January 26, 1939 – December 29, 2018) was an Edgar Award-winning American novelist, historian and screenwriter.
-A Pulitzer Prize finalist, he wrote his first published book at the age of eighteen.
-Garfield went on to author more than seventy books across a variety of genres, selling more than twenty million copies worldwide.
-Nineteen were made into films or TV shows.
-He is best known for Death Wish (1972), which launched a lucrative franchise when it was adapted into the 1974 film of the same title.
+Brian Francis Wynne Garfield (January 26, 1939 – December 29, 2018) was an American novelist, historian and screenwriter.
+A Pulitzer Prize finalist and Edgar Award recipient, he wrote his first published book at the age of 18.
+Garfield went on to author more than 70 books across a variety of genres, 19 of which were made into films or TV shows, and sold more than 20 million copies worldwide.
+His best-known works include Death Wish (1972), which launched a lucrative franchise when it was adapted into the 1974 film of the same title.

 Early life

 Garfield was born in New York City, the son of George Garfield and Frances O'Brien, a portrait artist and friend of Georgia O'Keeffe.
 O'Keeffe had introduced the pair.
 He was the nephew of chorus dancer and stage manager Chester O'Brien, and a distant relative of Mark Twain.
 He graduated from Southern Arizona School for Boys in Tucson.